Bukk94/CoubDownloader/README.md

 * Some titles are so much crazy that they will appear in root directory with just plain coub ID
 * Error in the download process will crash whole program

+## Troubleshooting
+* Common problem is that tool is immediately closed after running.
+ This might be caused by missing .NET 5.0 library.
+ Try downloading self-contained version of the tool or install missing library.